lukso-network/docs/docs/learn/expert-guides/deploy-token-with-metadata.md

 :::info

-If you want to set the metadata of a contract right during the deployment transaction, you will have to [deploy the transaction using a Universal Profile](../smart-contract-developers/getting-started.md#create-a-env-file), as an EOA can not execute batch calls.
+To set the metadata of the digital asset directly on deployment, we will do one single [`executeBatch`](../../contracts/contracts/LSP0ERC725Account/LSP0ERC725Account.md#executebatch) transaction using a Universal Profile that first deploys the digital asset, and continues to set the digital asset metadata, as an EOA can not execute batch calls.

 :::

-The example will use the previous contract from the [Create LSP7 Token](../smart-contract-developers/create-lsp7-token.md) guide.
+The example will use the previous contract from our [Create LSP7 Token Guide](../smart-contract-developers/create-lsp7-token.md).
 However, the process of deploying contracts with metadata is almost equivalent across LSPs.
-You just have to adjust the contract parameters, schemas, and artifacts according to your standards.
+You just have to adjust the contract parameters, schemas, and import the right contract ABIs.

 ### Setup deployment script